psuong/pythonpasswordproject/README.md

 Of the 10,000 common passwords, approximately 7,000 of them were used.

+Formsprings is rather annoying/weird.
+While it uses SHA-256, the added extra characters to the password to strengthen the security.
+This password consists of your original password and a number from 00-99 at the front of the password.

 Because the text files are large for Yahoo and Linkedin, contact -psuong95@gmail.com- for a copy of the files.